Find a Registered Dental Hygienist

 • residents of long-term care and correctional facilities; and

-• persons who work with any of the above groups (e.g., healthcare workers and correctional staff).
+• persons who work with any of the above groups (e.g., healthcare workers and correctional services staff).

-• While most people who have latent TB infection never go on to develop active TB disease (10% lifetime risk in adults), persons at elevated risk for the development of TB disease (including reactivation of the primary lesion which was previously walled off) include:
+• While most people who have TB infection never go on to develop TB disease (5% to 10% lifetime risk in those infected)16, persons at elevated risk for the development of TB disease (including reactivation of the primary lesion which was previously walled off) include:

 • persons who became infected with TB bacteria in the last 2 years;